dfb/uepy/README.md

 - every code that exposes a C++ class should probably expose a Cast method
 - every glue class must implement StaticClass!
 - it's ok for PGLUE classes to subclass other PGLUE classes
+- if you mix reliable and non-reliable net msgs, include a counter/timestamp because there is no ordering preserved for unreliable messages, so even if you send a bunch of unreliable and end with a reliable, you could end up receiving the reliable followed by an unreliable, so app code needs to sort out which ones to toss vs keep
+- using NetRep automatically resolves some of the batching/ordering issues with UE4 replication since reliable msgs are processed in order on a single channel (versus lots of actor channels)
+- if you're using NetRep, keep in mind that replicating your actors' transforms is on you now

 # Why?